JRY-Zheng/ligral/README_en.md

 |  -j, --json [bool]?    | Toggle the input to be `.lig.json` file.
 Ligral parse the project as `.lig` file if this is not toggled |
 |  -o, --output [Folder] | Redirect the output folder. |

-*NOTE: the extension name of a ligral simulation project can be something else than `.lig` or `.lig.json`, but the standard extension name is highly recommended.
-Besides, although the extension `.lig` can be ignored (e.g. if you have `main.lig`, instead of `ligral main.lig` you can alternatively run `ligral main` provided that no file or folder named `main`), this is NOT recommended.
+*NOTE: the extension name of a ligral simulation project can be something else than `.lig` or `.lig.json`, but the standard extension name is highly recommended.*

+*Besides, although the extension `.lig` can be ignored (e.g. if you have `main.lig`, instead of `ligral main.lig` you can alternatively run `ligral main` provided that there is no file or folder named `main`), this is NOT recommended.
 It is better to given the extension name explicitly.
 If you project name is `doc.lig`, you cannot run `ligral doc` because ligral should recognize it as `doc` command.*

 ## Dependency